 There is a growing number of mass shooting incidents that occurred after the release of the FBI’s 2014 report where a so-called good guy with a gun was on the scene but did not stop the shooting or shooter.

-The most recent example is the armed school resource officer at Marjory Stoneman Douglas High School who did not enter the building or engage the shooter.
+One high-profile recent example is the armed school resource officer at Marjory Stoneman Douglas High School who did not enter the building or engage the shooter.
 Fourteen students and three adult staffers were gunned down.

 Five people were killed at the January 2017 shooting in the baggage claim portion of the Fort Lauderdale airport, where there are regularly armed police officers.